isaacafrifa/user-service/README.md

-# Book Me
+# Book Me - User Service
-BookMe manages bookings.

-This **USER-SERVICE** repository is the user service for BookMe
+BookMe manages bookings and this repository is the user service for BookMe

 _Stay tuned for further updates!_